Tom Gomes

-Tom Gomes (born 3 March 2004) is a French footballer who plays as a midfielder for the French football club, Pau FC.
+Tom Gomes (born 3 March 2004) is a French footballer who plays as a midfielder for club Bourg-Péronnas on loan from Pau.

 Career

 Gomes began playing football in Châteaugay, France.
 He joined the youth team of AS Montferrandaise before moving to the youth academy of Nîmes.

 In 2023, Gomes signed a deal with Pau FC, initially featuring for their reserve team, alongside Thomas Colléaux.

 Gomes made his first appearance with Pau FC in a Copa Pirineos preseason friendly against Huesca at Estadio El Alcoraz, replacing Mons Bassouamina.

 Gomes made his Ligue 2 debut against Bordeaux at Matmut Atlantique on the last day of the 2023–24 Ligue 2 season.
 Coming on as a substitute for Jordy Gaspar, he provided an assist for Moussa Sylla.
 Pau FC suffered a narrow 3–2 defeat on that day.

 At the start of the 2024–25 Ligue 2 season, Tom Gomes was added to the first-team squad.
 On 12 August, Gomes signed a one-year professional contract with Pau FC.
 Gomes was an unused substitute for the first game of the season against Clermont, at Stade Gabriel-Montpied.